MagicLeo21/PodcastTranscripts/EnglishPod/[026]New_Year_Resolution.md

 **DIALOGUE FIRST TIME**

+> A: So, did I tell you about my New Year's resolution?
+I've decided to go on a diet.

+> B: And you're going to completely transform your eating habits, right?

+> A: Exactly!
+I'm going to cut out all that junk I eat; no more chips, no more soda, no more fried food.

+> B: I've heard this one before.

+> A: But this time I'm going to stick to it.
+I really mean it!
+Trust me, Carol, I'm going to be a new man in one year's time!

+> B: Well, I guess we'll just have to wait and see.

+> A: Thanks, honey, that was a great meal.
+I'm stuffed.
+Do we have any chips left?

 **Erica:** So, Marco, do you think this guy will be successful in changing his eating habits?

 **Marco:** Hehe.
 Well, I guess he'll never change, but this gives us a great opportunity to look at some great vocabulary in this lesson in "language takeaway".